truongbk24/spark-etl/README.md

         + AIRFLOW__SMTP__SMTP_PASSWORD="your_password" # the normal password to login, if you're using 2FA for gmail, follow this link to create the app password [Gmail password] (https://support.google.com/mail/answer/185833?hl=en)
         + SEND_EMAIL_TO=your_email@gmail.com # the mail use to receive email notification
 6. [DBeaver] (https://dbeaver.io) The tool to connect to clickhouse data analytics.
+7. [Maven] (https://mvnrepository.com/artifact/com.amazonaws/aws-java-sdk-bundle/1.11.901) Because of the limitation of Github file to be uploaded less than 100MB, you need to download this jdk libraries and put this jar file in the folder container/airflow/lib

 Clone the repo and run the following commands to start building the pipeline: